David427/SkillStorm-P2-TaxGuru/README.md

 > All commands are run from the root project directory

+1. Create a `.env` file in the root project directory
+   - Update the values found in `.env.example` and docker will set those values as environment variables for the containers

-1. Package the java project using the following command:
+2. Package the java project using the following command:
 ```bash
 mvn clean package -DskipTests
 ```

-2. Start the containers using docker compose:
+3. Start the containers using docker compose:
 ```bash
 # start all containers (--build is only necessary the first time)
 docker compose up -d --build